-You may have heard about the many benefits of homeschooling, but maybe you’re wondering how to start.
+You may have heard about the many benefits of homeschooling, but maybe you’re wondering how to start homeschooling.

-We agree that just the thought of getting a homeschooling curriculum or deciding on the teaching method to use can make homeschooling seem overwhelming.
+We agree that just getting a homeschooling curriculum or deciding on the teaching method can make homeschooling seem overwhelming.

 Know The Legal Requirements In Your State

 In the US homeschooling is legal in all 50 states, but the regulations differ by state.
-Thus, you need to be aware of the specific laws that govern homeschooling.
+Thus, you need to be aware of the laws governing homeschooling.

-In some areas, homeschooling regulation is similar to that of private schools, while in others, the law is more lenient.
+In some areas, homeschooling regulation is similar to private schools, while the law is more lenient in others.

-A great way to find out about the homeschooling rules you need to adhere to in your state is to seek guidance from other homeschooling moms or dads in your neighborhood.
+A great way to learn about the homeschooling rules you need to adhere to in your state is to seek guidance from other homeschooling moms or dads in your neighborhood.

 You can join local homeschooling groups on social media and get all your questions answered by other homeschooling parents.